 Solar system helps fuel the Cerritos Corporate Yard

 In late 2010, a solar energy system comprised of 748 Unisolar thin film Photovoltaic solar modules was installed on the roof of one of the two 6-million gallon reservoirs at the Cerritos Corporate Yard.
 The solar panels generate approximately 148,000 kilowatts per year, which is enough to power approximately 50 percent of the electricity needs of the Cerritos Corporate Yard's main building.
 The project was funded by the American Recovery and Reinvestment Act of 2009, which sponsored the Energy Efficiency and Conservation Block Grant Program.

-An additional set of high capacity solar panels will soon be constructed and installed on top of the second water reservoir at the Cerritos Corporate Yard.
-The new panels will generate approximately 200,000 kilowatt hours per year, bringing the total production of solar energy from the two phovoltaic systems at the Corporate Yard to approximately 350,000 kilowatt hours annually.
-The two projects will provide all the energy required to power the main building as well as a substantial portion of the power used to operate an adjacent water well.
-The new project also includes the rehabilitation of the Corporate Yard facility’s original solar water-heating system.
+In late 2011, an additional set of high capacity solar panels was installed on top of the second water reservoir at the Corporate Yard.
+The total production of solar energy from the two photovoltaic systems at the Corporate Yard is approximately 350,000 kilowatt hours annually.
+The two projects provide all the energy required to power the main building as well as a substantial portion of the power used to operate an adjacent water well.
+The recent project also included the rehabilitation of the Corporate Yard facility's original solar water-heating system.
 Half of the project cost was funded through a Department of Energy grant.